tidymodels/tidymodels.org/learn/develop/models/index.html.md

 :::

 ## Add parsnip models to another package

 The process here is almost the same.
 All of the previous functions are still required but their execution is a little different.

 For parsnip to register them, that package must already be loaded.
-For this reason, it makes sense to have parsnip in the "Depends" category.
+For this reason, it makes sense to have parsnip in the "Depends" category of the DESCRIPTION file of your package.

 The first difference is that the functions that define the model must be inside of a wrapper function that is called when your package is loaded.
 For our example here, this might look like:

 ::: {.cell layout-align="center"}